kabomi/obstacle-course-solver/README.md

 ## Important Details

 - There is only **one** starting location and **one** target location per game.
-- If the solver is unable to calculate a route, it displays a message to that effect.
+- When the solver is unable to calculate a route, it displays "Unable to calculate Route".

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm run test`

+Launches the Jest test runner in the interactive watch mode.

+### `npm run test:ci`

+Launches the Jest test runner on a single run and collects code coverage.

+### `npm run lint`

+We are using eslint with prettier in order to avoid typical issues and to have a common coding-style.
+Feel free to configure your IDE prettier/eslint plugins to don't have the need to run this command.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles NextJS/React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

 ## Requirements

-- Develop the solution to the assignment using **React** and **TypeScript**.
-- Ensure your solution can be run standalone, either by:
-  - Running `npm start`, **or**
-  - Opening the `index.html` file in a browser.
+- Node Version >= 18.18.2